docker-library/docs/rails/README-content.md

 # How to use this image

-## 1. create a `Dockerfile` in your rails app project
+## Create a `Dockerfile` in your rails app project
     FROM rails:onbuild

 Put this file in the root of your app, next to the `Gemfile`.

 This image includes multiple `ONBUILD` triggers so that should be all that you need for most applications.
 The build will `ADD . /usr/src/app`, `RUN bundle install`, `EXPOSE 3000`, and set the default command to `rails server`.

-## 2. build the rails app image
+Then build and run the docker image.

     docker build -t my-rails-app .

-## 3. start the rails app container

     docker run --name some-rails-app -d my-rails-app

-Then hit `http://container-ip:3000` in a browser.
+Test it by visiting `http://container-ip:3000` in a browser.
 On the other hand, if you need access outside the host on port 8080:

     docker run --name some-rails-app -p 8080:3000 -d my-rails-app